 Largest Organic Retailers in North America

-In 2010, the largest organic retailers in the United States were all mainstream organic grocery stores, and that hasn't changed in 2011.
-Traditional grocery stores are still pulling in the lion's share of organic profits, over smaller natural food stores and specialty grocers, such as Trader Joe's.
+In 2018, many of the major organic retailers in the United States were all mainstream organic grocery stores, and that hasn't changed much over the years.
+Traditional grocers are still pulling in the lion's share of organic profits over smaller natural food stores and specialty grocers, such as Trader Joe's.